 The most important thing your resume objective statement should do is to be aligned with the company’s goals and interests.
 And in this example, the candidate does exactly that.

-This candidate is a recent graduate with limited experience in the field.
-But that doesn’t stop them from applying in a career where having experience is preferred.
+This candidate is a recent computer science graduate with limited experience in the field.
+But that doesn’t stop them from applying to a career where having experience is preferred.